rehierl/node-tree-outliner/1-1-3-node-trees/3-0-graph-tree-traversal.md

 other search algorithms are possible

 * which are neither DFS nor BFS
+* i.e. hybrids/variations

 infinite trees

-* obviously, no strict/complete traversal
+* no strict/complete traversal possible
-* also used in combination with over-sized trees
+* also used in combination with over/super-sized trees
+* i.e. trees of (seemingly) infinite size
-* DFS and BFS may end up not visiting any node at all
+* a strict DFS and BFS search may end up visiting no node at all
 * hybrid methods exist that can visit countably infinite trees

 <!-- ======================================================================= -->